Klosmi/html-basics/JS-basic.md

 We use class when we need many objects of the same type.

 So class is a template for an object in the code.
 It makes it easier, quicker and more reliable to build several objects of the same type (called *instances of the same class*).
+An object may be different in several ways, and __each realized variation of that object is an instance.__ The __creation of a realized instance is called instantiation.__

 - *Defining a Class, using the __[`class`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_declarations)__ keyword*.
   - *Using upercase letter for the name*